 But the differences begin here.
 If you misbehave, Santa gives you a lump of coal instead of presents.
 If someone in a Chinese family misbehaves, what happens if far more serious.
-The Kitchen God takes the full list of family behaviour to Heaven to give his report.
-If the behaviour has been good, the family will have good luck (not presents).
+The Kitchen God takes the full list of family behavior to Heaven to give his report.
+If the behavior has been good, the family will have good luck (not presents).
 What if the family has been bad?

 Can you bribe the Kitchen God?
 Is candy a bribe?
 Maybe.
 How about the carrots we leave for Rudolph the Reindeer and cookies we leave for Santa - are they a bribe?
 Hard to tell!
 At any rate, there is one more fun difference.
 Santa comes down the chimney, but the Kitchen God goes "up" the chimney, because on the day he reports to heaven, his paper image in the kitchen will be burned, and that is how his spirit is released so he can go on his journey to report to Heaven.
 Santa has his reindeer, and the Kitchen God rides a horse.